zimmi84/sandbox/README.md

 # sandbox
-Personal github sanbox - dummy data is without any meaning and just for training purpose.
+Personal github sandbox - dummy data is without any meaning and just for training purpose.